 Some information that you provide us when we enter into a contract with you is required to comply with legal obligations such as that need for compliance with anti-money laundering legislation.

 When Do We Collect Your Personal Data?

 We can collect your personal data when:

-- you visit any of our websites and subscribe for newsletters or marketing material.
+• you visit any of our websites and make an enquiry or subscribe for our newsletters;

 How We Use the Information We Collect